nerwuuus/portfolio-projects/README.md

 - Lack of a solution enabling the review of project statuses without obtaining data from multiple reports.
 - The need to create a file that would be presented during status meetings held every two weeks.
 ## General information
-This report includes various reports from ServiceNow such as Project Status, Project RAG (Red, Amber, Green) ratings, Milestones, Risks, Issues, and Project Change Requests (PCR).
-Report was created in March 2024.
+This report includes various reports from ServiceNow, such as Project Status, Project RAG (Red, Amber, Green) ratings, Milestones, Risks, Issues, and Project Change Requests (PCR).
+The report was created in March 2024.
-These six reports are downloaded from ServiceNow and uploaded to a dedicated folder on SharePoint.
+These six reports (Project Status, Project RAG (Red, Amber, Green) ratings, Milestones, Risks, Issues, and Project Change Requests (PCR)) are downloaded from ServiceNow and uploaded to a dedicated folder on SharePoint.
 Using PowerQuery, the latest data is integrated into Excel (applied main steps: filter out Excel file names, show the latest uploaded files, keep only the first row).
 ![image](https://github.com/user-attachments/assets/10a25461-c3b5-499c-831f-45584834de74)